zongyaojin/zj-base/README.md

 - `ZjTimer` provides a timer class that can be used to guard a periodic loop of a certain frequency
 - `ZjUtility` provides some functions for map access and pointer clean up

-- `examples/sigint-sigsegv-handling` provides an example showing how to handle a Ctrl-C or a Segmentation Fault terminated program
+- `examples/sigint-sigsegv-handling` shows how to handle a Ctrl-C or a Segmentation Fault terminated program
+- `examples/compile-definitions` shows how the usage of some compile definitions provided by the `zj-cmake` submodule

 ---